interfaced/zombiebox-extension-i18n/lib/datetime/README.md

 ### Options

-`i18n.time.relative` accepts a third argument, `zb.i18n.datetime.RelativeTimeOptions` that configures its output.
+`i18n.time.relative` accepts a third argument, `RelativeTimeOptions` that configures its output.

 #### `useAdverbs`